Autoionizing polaritons with the Jaynes-Cummings model: Introduction

-Recently, experimental attosecond transient absorption measurements, supported by theoretical calculations, have observed the AT splitting of the $3s^{-1}4p$ resonance in argon, due to the strong coupling of this bright autoionizing state (AIS) with the $3s^{-1}3d$ dark state~\cite{Harkema2022}.
-Since the atomic states concerned here are subject to autoionization decay, we refer to the AT branches as autoionizing polaritons (AIP).
-Figure~\ref{fig:ExampleATSplitting} illustrates this splitting in the simulation of an attosecond transient absorption spectrum of the argon atom.
-AISs are immersed in the continuum.
-Even low-energy photons, such as those from the infrared dressing fields used in attosecond spectroscopies, therefore, are able to directly photoionize them, opening new decay channels.
-As a result, it is reasonable to expect that the presence of external radiation reduces the lifetime of these states.
-In 1982, however, Lambropolous and Z{\"o}ller highlighted the possibility that the Auger decay amplitude and the photoionization amplitude of a laser-dressed AIS could destructively interfere, thus stabilizing the state (see last paragraph in Sec.~VI of~\cite{Zoller1981}).
+Recent attosecond transient absorption measurements, corroborated by theoretical calculations, have revealed AT splitting of the $3s^{-1}4p$ resonance in argon, arising from its strong radiative coupling to the $3s^{-1}3d$ dark state~\cite{Harkema2022}.
+Given that these states are subject to autoionization decay, we refer to the AT branches as autoionizing polaritons (AIPs).

+Figure~\ref{fig:ExampleATSplitting} exemplifies this splitting in the simulated extreme ultraviolet (XUV) attosecond transient absorption spectrum of the argon atom.
+Autoionizing states (AIS), which are immersed in the continuum, are susceptible to photoionization even by low-energy photons like those from the infrared (IR) dressing field.
+External radiation fields, therefore, may be expected to reduce the lifetime of these states.
+Contrary to expectations, in 1982, Lambropolous and Z{\"o}ller posited that the Auger decay amplitude and the photoionization amplitude of a laser-dressed autoionizing state might interfere destructively, thereby stabilizing the state (see last paragraph in Sec.~VI of~\cite{Lambropoulos.PhysRevLett.49.1698}).

-If such quantum interference did not play an appreciable role in the decay rate of the atomic states involved in the AT splitting, when the bright and dark states are in resonance, the two resulting AIP should have the same width.
-In ~\cite{Harkema2022}, we provided experimental evidence that the two AIPs can acquire different widths, with one of the AIPs becoming even narrower than the original bright resonant state, which demonstrates that coherent stabilization is indeed an observable phenomenon.
-The enhancement or suppression of the AIP decay rate can be controlled via the laser parameters.
-Therefore, AIPs differ qualitatively both from bound-state polaritons, which do not have access to Auger decay channels, and from overlapping AISs, in which radiation does not play any role.
+In the absence of any significant quantum interference between radiative- and auto-ionization amplitudes, the AIPs formed by resonant bright and dark states should have identical widths.
+However, the measurements presented in~\cite{Harkema2022} show that the widths of the two polaritons do differ, with one polariton being narrower than the original bright state, which is evidence of the coherent stabilization process predicted by Lambropoulos and Z\"oller.
+The interference between radiative and autoionization amplitudes enhancement in the AIP decay can be controlled via the laser parameters.
+AIPs, therefore, qualitatively differ from both bound-state polaritons, which do not have access to Auger decay channels, and overlapping autoionizing states, where radiation does not play any role.